Duet3D/wiki-content/User_manual/Reference/Gcodes.md

   * NOTE: M122 P1 subfunction is provided for factory testing purposes only, so the details are liable to be changed without notice
 * P100 print a summary of recent moves (only if move logging is enabled in the firmware build)
 * P101 print the status of an attached DueX expansion board (Duet 2 only)
-* P102 print how long it takes to evaluate the square root of a 62-bit unsigned integer
+* P102 print how long it takes to evaluate square roots (the type of square root depends on firmware version)
-* P103 print how long it takes to evaluate sine and cosine
+* P103 print how long it takes to evaluate sine and cosine (not supported on expansion boards)
 * P104 print how long it takes to write a file to the SD card (specify the file size in Mbytes in the S parameter, default 10)
 * P105 print the sizes of various objects used by RepRapFirmware
 * P106 print the addresses of various objects used by RepRapFirmware